 For more information about Cloud-based disaster recovery, visit www.ipc.ph/en/cloudservers.

-IPC® (IP Converge Data Services, Inc.) is an Internet data center, telecommunications and cloud services company, providing local and regional enterprises with managed data services and business solutions at international standards.
-Certified with ISO 9001:2015 Quality Management Systems and ISO 27001:2013 Information Security Management Systems, the foundation of IPC’s business is customer satisfaction, ensured through high-quality on-time service delivery, best practices, and a personalized, “boutique” approach to clients.
+IPC® (IP Converge Data Services, Inc.) is an Internet data center, telecommunications and cloud services company.
+It provides local and regional enterprises with managed data services and business solutions at international standards.
+It’s certified with ISO 9001:2015 Quality Management Systems and ISO 27001:2013 Information Security Management Systems.
+The foundation of IPC’s business is customer satisfaction and effecient problem solving.
+This they ensure through high-quality on-time service delivery, great practices, and a personalized, “boutique” approach to clients.
 IPC is an ePLDT company.
 To know more about IPC, visit www.ipc.ph, like and follow them on Facebook, Twitter, LinkedIn, Google+, Instagram, and YouTube.

-CloudSigma is a pure-cloud infrastructure-as-a-service (IaaS) provider that’s enabling the digital industrial economy through its highly-available, flexible, enterprise-class hybrid cloud servers and cloud hosting solutions in Europe, the United States, Asia and Australia.
-CloudSigma is the most customizable cloud provider on the market, giving customers full control over their cloud and eliminating restrictions on how users deploy their computing resources.
-With CloudSigma, customers can provision processing, storage, networks and other fundamental computing resources as they please, as well as extend private networks out of existing infrastructure and elastically into CloudSigma’s IaaS cloud to create easy to manage and transparent hybrid cloud solutions.
+CloudSigma is a pure-cloud infrastructure-as-a-service (IaaS) provider.
+Our main focus is enabling the digital economy through our flexible, enterprise-class hybrid cloud servers and global cloud hosting solutions.
+CloudSigma is the most customizable cloud provider on the market, giving customers full control over their cloud.
+It eliminates restrictions on how users deploy their computing resources.
+With CloudSigma, customers can provision processing, storage, networks, and other fundamental computing resources as they please.
+As well as extend private networks out of existing infrastructure and elastically into CloudSigma’s IaaS cloud.
+We use this strategy in order to create easy to manage and transparent hybrid cloud solutions.
 For more information, please visit CloudSigma.com, or find the company on Twitter, Facebook, LinkedIn, and Google+.